patrickbeeson/crowdstreet-java/README.md

 ## Approach

 The approach I took was to construct an initial ordering of the data that meets the requirements (which is the tricky part) and then randomize the list while keeping the constraints valid.

-The construction works as long as one value doesn't make up more than 50% of all the values.
+The construction works as long as one value doesn't make up too many of the total, meaning:
+ - if the list has an even number of values, it can be up to and including `50%` of the list: `1, 2, 1, 3`
+ - if the list has an odd number of values, it can be up to and including `1 + 50%` of the list: `1, 2, 1, 3, 1`

 Randomization is done by calling swap on 2 randomly chosen elements, and only swapping if the constraints aren't violated.